-On this day in 1970, goaltender Terry Sawchuk earns his 103rd shutout, setting an NHL record for most regular-season shutouts that still stands today.
+On this day in 1970, goaltender Terry Sawchuk earns his 103rd shutout, setting the NHL record for most regular-season shutouts that stood for nearly four decades.

 Terrance Gordon Sawchuk was born December 28, 1929, in Winnipeg, Manitoba.
 Nicknamed “Ukey” for his Ukrainian heritage, he received rookie of the year honors in the United States Hockey League (1947-48), the American Hockey League (1948-49) and the NHL (1950-1951), where he first played for the Detroit Red Wings.
 Sawchuk helped the Red Wings capture the Stanley Cup in 1952, 1954 and 1955, and won the NHL’s Vezina Trophy for most valuable goalie in 1952, 1953 and 1955.
 Despite his success in Detroit, in 1955 he was traded to the Boston Bruins so the Red Wings could make room for a new player.
 In Boston, Sawchuk experienced a career slump brought on by health problems and depression and he retired briefly from hockey.
 However, in 1957, he rejoined the Red Wings, and was a standout once again.
 In 1964, Sawchuk was traded to the Toronto Maple Leafs and on January 18 of that year, he posted his 95th regular-season shutout, shattering the record held by George Hainsworth.
 That season, Sawchuk also won his fourth Vezina Trophy.
 In 1967, he led the Maple Leafs to a Stanley Cup championship.